YannBourgeois/Scripts_Genome_assembly_Tgraeca/README.md

 wget http://topaz.gatech.edu/GeneMark/tmp/GMtool_FO3MM/gmes_linux_64_4.tar.gz
 ```

-For the version of BRAKER we used, GENEMARK needed a key at http://topaz.gatech.edu/GeneMark/tmp/GMtool_FO3MM/gm_key_64.gz
+For the version of BRAKER we used, GENEMARK needed a key.
 It changed recently, the key is not needed anymore.
 If you are reusing these scripts, it should be much easier.

 ```